saasmanual/website/src/content/articles/building-a-website-on-notion/index.md

 ---
 layout: post.njk
 title: Building a website on Notion
-description: Learn how to build SaaS products from scratch.
 cover: posts/zandvoort-grey.jpeg
 date: 2020-11-03 17:15:00
 author: nonken
+keywords: launch on notion, saas manual, custom landing page, cloudflare workers notion
+description: In this article you will learn how to launch your own product on Notion.
 excerpt: Welcome!
 Time for another post 🎉 Now that you have some context on [why I started SaaS Manual](/2020-10-22-Introduction-422e0c9a4939447e8587d4229c2fcd3d), it finally is time to dive into how I launched the initial landing page at [https://saasmanual.com](https://saasmanual.com).
 With a very tiny budget and in a very short amount of time.
 ---